 Why is it important to Dorset ICS – Staff Wellbeing Service to provide online accessibility tools?

 Inclusivity for all of our staff is really important.
 Be that if English is not their first language (staff might have a good understanding of the vocabulary that their work requires but health and wellbeing might not be something that they speak in English about so being able to translate is important) or if they have challenges with reading or writing, learning disabilities or visual challenges.
 It is vital that the information is accessible to as many people as possible.

 Has the Recite Me toolbar helped you and if so how?

 I find the Recite Me toolbar really useful.
 It gives so many different options and is easy to navigate.
 The read aloud option is great.
 I find it quite tiring to read on screen, particularly longer text – I like that you can change the voice to Male or Female and also change the speed.
-The font change option – partially the ‘Open-Dyslexic’ font and the ability to edit the character spacing helps the characters to be clearer and ‘stay more still’ on the screen as with many other fonts they vibrate, or change depth which can make it really hard to keep your place – the ruler and the screen mask is really helpful for this!
+The inclusive font change option – particularly the ‘Open-Dyslexic’ font and the ability to edit the character spacing helps the characters to be clearer and ‘stay more still’ on the screen as with many other fonts they vibrate, or change depth which can make it really hard to keep your place – the ruler and the screen mask is really helpful for this!
 Also changing the background colours is useful too – again especially if my eyes are tired.
 So pretty much all of it.